qiskit-community/qiskit-alt/README.md

 * Start python and do `import julia` and `julia.install(julia="./julia/bin/julia")` replacing the path by the path you chose above when installing julia.
+  NEW: This step should happen automatically the first time you run `import qiskit_alt`.

 * You need to do one of the following
     * `ssh-keyscan github.ibm.com >> ~/.ssh/known_hosts`